-Warm up, Yes, a daily warm-up routine is a thing that can bring back the zest in the winters back.
-Warming up your body is very important, irrelevant to the weather condition.
-It becomes all the more important to follow a warm-up routine when you have the tendency of “Snuggling up” during winters.
+An important and easy way to overcome this laziness and say goodbye to winter blues is to warm up.
+Yes, a daily warm-up routine can bring back the zest in the winters back.
+Warming up your body is very important to stay fit and prevent injuries, irrespective of the weather condition.
+It becomes all the more important to follow a warm-up routine when you have the tendency of “snuggling up” during winters.

 What is warm up?